michangelo/py4e/Notes/Lesson1_Why_Program/lesson1_notes.md

 - Input Device is like hearing.
 - Output Device is like speaking.

-Exercise 9
+## Exercise 9
 How do you fix a "Syntax Error"?

 - Investigate the error type and debug.

-# END - Lesson 1